doubleedesign/comet-components/docs-site/docs/about/background.md

 # Background

-I, the author of this library, have a long history of valuing reusability and consistency in my front-end development work, sometimes to a fault.
+I, Leesa Ward, the author of this library, have a long history of valuing reusability and consistency in my front-end development work, sometimes to a fault.
 And despite recognising and even espousing the benefits of dynamic styling libraries in the JavaScript world (which I joined after many years working with pure HTML and CSS with only sprinklings of JS), there's just something about coming "back" to the world of PHP-driven CMS theming when I work on freelance web development projects - where I can carefully craft clean HTML with human-readable class names and not a single one that doesn't need to be there - that just feels like home.

 For many years I worked with WordPress developing site-specific components with [ACF Flexible Modules](https://www.advancedcustomfields.com/resources/flexible-content/), and while my agency colleagues and I didn't always agree on the best way to build our themes with them, regardless of the specifics we had complete control over the output of components we developed.
 Then the [block editor](https://wordpress.org/gutenberg/) came along and thanks to that and the many other evolving WYSIWYG options, clients' expectations of what they could do with their sites grew accordingly.
 I had to find a way to balance the way I like to work with what my clients want and need.